Why Spend Time Outside?

 7. Clothes Race

 Doing a clothes relay is an easy way to get the entire group laughing and having fun.
 Bring bags of oversized clothes to the field day.
-Each person will be running the relay independently, so there’s no need to separate the group into teams.
+Each participant will be running the relay independently, so there’s no need to separate the group into teams.
 Have each person pick out an oversized shirt, oversized shorts, and a large jacket.
 Place the shirt and jacket on the other side of the short field and the shorts at the starting line.
 Everyone will line up and race to the other side, where they will put on the oversized shirt as quickly as possible.
-Once the short is one, they can run back to the starting line and put on the shorts.
+Once the shirt is one, they can run back to the starting line and put on the shorts.
 They will then run back to the other end and put on the jacket before racing back to the starting line.
 The first person to finish wins.

 Another way to have a clothes relay is to split the group into two teams and give each team an oversized shirt.
 The first person in the line will put on the oversized shirt.
 The goal is to get the shirt from one side of the line to the other before the other team can finish.
 To pass the shirt, players will grasp their hands together while a third player will lift the shirt over the first person’s head and back down on the second person.
 The shirt must be pulled on and pulled down to fit before moving onto the next player.
+To increase difficulty then you might have the relay race involve an obstacle course.

 8. Ice Breaker Race

-Hosting an ice breaker race is one of the best games to play during summertime.
-This activity will need a full day of preparation, so make sure to give yourself enough time to plan ahead.
-To prepare, you will need a full set of oversized clothes for each team, with one clothing item per player on the teams.
-Tightly wrap each clothing item in a ball and then submerge the clothes in separate water buckets.
-Freeze the water overnight (this is the longest step).
-Once the clothes are frozen, you’re ready to play.
 Bring the frozen clothes balls to the field day and give each team a set of clothes.
 Also, hand them hammers, sticks, forks, spoons, and other tools to chip away at the ice.
 The first team to get their clothes out of the ice and either fully dress one member in all the clothes or have everyone wear at least one clothing item will win the game.

 9. Life-Sized Battleship

-Another great summer game is a life-sized battleship.
 To set up the game, find a volleyball court and string up sheets over the net, making it so that both sides are obscured from the other--make sure that you can’t see beneath the net.
 Then, have the teams lay down on both sides.
 Give the teams a bucket of filled water balloons.
 The starting team will launch a water balloon over the net and hope to land the water balloon on someone.
 The other team is not allowed to move, even when they see the water balloon flying over the net.
 The teams will take turns launching the balloons, trying to hit each player one time.
 For a longer field day activity, make it so that each player has to be hit twice for the other team to win.

 10. Mummy Wrap